Bhavesh-Ahalani/Java-interview/Meganexus/spring-interview/interview.md

 public int age;
 }
 ```

-Suppose this is a class, I want to store 1000 users in a HashMap like
+I want to store 1000 users in a HashMap like

 ```java
 HashMap<Long, Employee> emp = new HashMap<>();
 ```

 where the key is emp id, how to do it?
 Use Java 8.

 **Answer:**